vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 |NSX Advanced Load Balancer|22.1.3|
 |VMware NSX|4.1.0.0|

-For up-to-date information about which software versions can be used together, check the [Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,17050&row=789,%262,%26912,).
+For more information about the software versions can be used together, see [Interoperability Matrix](https://interopmatrix.vmware.com/Interoperability?col=551,17050&row=789,%262,%26912,).

 ## Tanzu Kubernetes Grid Components